Side menu - quick search bar for popular catergories

 30 Feet 1959 Chris Craft Sea Skiff

 Total, faithful restoration, owned 15 years.
 Engines complete rebuild by Dan Acierno.
 FWC with keel coolers.
 New gas tanks, exact reproductions.
 Hot water, small shower.
 Extensive refastening and new keel, Spring 2019.
 Indoor winter storage each year, and maintenance work completed on the finish each Spring.
 Restored to brochure specs/appearance.
 Correct props, have paperwork from Mariners Museum.
 Foredeck, side deck and cabin tops have been epoxied.
 Chrome was redone at the time of restoration.
 This is one of the nicest 30 foot Sea Skiff models around.
+The boat is currently undergoing a full exterior re-finish, 3/2020 and available for bottom inspection.

 26' Feet 1972 Lyman Cruisette